Linear programming: Standard form

 The problem is usually expressed in matrix form, and then becomes:

 Other forms, such as minimization problems, problems with constraints on alternative forms, and problems involving negative variables can always be rewritten into an equivalent problem in standard form.

 Example

-Suppose that a farmer has a piece of farm land, say L km2, to be planted with either wheat or barley or some combination of the two.
-The farmer has a limited amount of fertilizer, F kilograms, and pesticide, P kilograms.
-Every square kilometer of wheat requires F1 kilograms of fertilizer and P1 kilograms of pesticide, while every square kilometer of barley requires F2 kilograms of fertilizer and P2 kilograms of pesticide.
-Let S1 be the selling price of wheat per square kilometer, and S2 be the selling price of barley.
+Suppose that a farmer has a piece of farm land, say L hectares, to be planted with either wheat or barley or some combination of the two.
+The farmer has F kilograms of fertilizer and P kilograms of pesticide.
+Every hectare of wheat requires F1 kilograms of fertilizer and P1 kilograms of pesticide, while every hectare of barley requires F2 kilograms of fertilizer and P2 kilograms of pesticide.
+Let S1 be the selling price of wheat and S2 be the selling price of barley, per hectare.
 If we denote the area of land planted with wheat and barley by x1 and x2 respectively, then profit can be maximized by choosing optimal values for x1 and x2.
 This problem can be expressed with the following linear programming problem in the standard form: